 Craig Hayes is a native of South Dakota who lived and worked as a physician in the Black Hills for 24 years.
-In 1981, he and a couple of friends started a flats fishing lodge in Belize known as Turneffe Flats.
-Craig now spends most of his time overseeing Turneffe Flats and working on conservation issues in Belize.
-As the founder of Turneffe Atoll Trust, formerly known as Friends of Turneffe Atoll, Craig is a longtime conservationist with a passion for protecting coastal marine habitat.
+In 1981, he and a couple of friends started Turneffe Flats Resort in Belize.
+Craig now spends most of his time overseeing Turneffe Flats and working on conservation issues related to Turneffe Atoll As the founder of Turneffe Atoll Trust, Craig is a longtime conservationist with a passion for protecting coastal marine habitat.
 Craig currently serves as the Board Chairman for Turneffe Atoll Trust.

-Dale Fairweather was primarily raised in Placencia, Belize where his father worked as the projectionist for the local cinema.
+Dale Fairweather was raised in Placencia, Belize where his father worked as the projectionist for the local cinema.
 For the past 25 years, Dale has worked as a fisherman at Turneffe.
 Dale and his son, Dale Jr., fish the entire Turneffe Atoll for lobster, conch and finfish from their fishing camp located in the Grassy Caye Range.
 Although he utilizes a variety of fishing methods, he still enjoys free diving for lobster and he is now expanding his operation to off-shore fishing.
-Dale has been involved with the Feberation of Fishers in Belize and is an advocate for a Turneffe Atoll Marine Reserve.
+Dale is the Vice Chairman of the Federation of Fishers in Belize and an advocate for a Turneffe Atoll Marine Reserve.
 Dale serves on the Board of the Turneffe Atoll Sustainability Assoication, the Co-managing entity of the Turneffe Atoll Marine Reserve.

-Will Maheia lives in Punta Gorda, Belize where he is actively involved in politics and a vareity of conservation efforts.
+Will Maheia lives in Punta Gorda, Belize where he is actively involved in politics and a variety of conservation efforts.
 Will was born and raised in Southern Belize and traveled to the United States to receive a degree from the University of Idaho.
-Will has worked as a commerical fisherman and was one of the founders of TIDE (The Toledo Institute for Developement and the Environment) which was instumental in forming one of Belize's most successful Marine Reserve, the Port Honduras Reserve.
+Will has worked as a commerical fisherman and was one of the founders of TIDE (The Toledo Institute for Developement and the Environment) which was instumental in forming one of Belize's most successful marine reserves, the Port Honduras Reserve.